 - Disc – Disc faucets use an internal mixing chamber (known as a pressure balance cartridge) within the body of the faucet.
 These are the newest faucets on the market, and they are very reliable and durable, requiring little maintenance.
 The flow of water is controlled by two ceramic plates at the bottom of the faucet body, which raise and lower as the flow of water is adjusted via the handle.

-- Cartridge – Cartridge faucet can be found in both single-handle and double-handle varieties, though both are more identifiable by how they feel when they operate, rather than how they look.
+Cartridge – Cartridge faucet can be found in both single-handle and double-handle varieties, though both are more identifiable by how they feel when they operate, rather than how they look.
 A single-handle cartridge faucet adjusts water flow in an “up/down” manner, while the temperature is adjusted with a “right/left” motion.
 Double-handle cartridge faucets look identical to many compression faucets.
-In a compression faucet, the handle must be securely tightened to restrict water flow, while this is more smooth and consistent with a cartridge faucet, which doesn’t require added pressure to stanch the flow of water.
+In a compression faucet, the handle must be securely tightened to restrict water flow, while this is more smooth and consistent with a cartridge faucet, which doesn’t require added pressure to staunch the flow of water.